Artist ProfileWayne Westphale

 So began a second business.
 Westphale built his first clock in nine months.
 Now, the master woodworker can build one in two months, the precision of each piece and craftsmanship readily evident.
 He even wrote a two-part story for Fine Woodworking magazine, where one of his pieces was featured on the cover.
 "I like the idea of making something mechanical that tells its own story and is functional," he says.
 "It's a functional, kinetic sculpture."

-Even with all of this, he still gets 40 to 50 days skiing in each year and loves to bike in the summer — almost as much as he loves the view of the Yampa Valley every time he returns home.
+Even with all of this, he still gets 40 to 50 days of skiing each year and loves to bike in the summer - almost as much as he loves the view of the Yampa Valley every time he returns home.

 "I still get goosebumps whenever I drive into the valley," he says.
 "Just like I did the first time."